-Internal Assessment marks will be weighted out of 20 marks for theory
+Internal Assessment marks will be weighted out of 10marks for practical

 - 1. Brukner P. Brukner & Khan's clinical sports medicine.
-North Ryde: McGraw-Hill; 2012. - 2.
+North Ryde: McGraw-Hill; 2012.- 2nd edition - 2.
 Hyde TE, Gengenbach MS, editors.
 Conservative management of sports injuries.
-Jones & Bartlett Learning; 2007. - 3.
-American College of Sports Medicine.
+Jones & Bartlett Learning; 2007.- 2nd edition - American College of Sports Medicine.
 ACSM's primary care sports medicine.
-Lippincott Williams & Wilkins; 2007. - 4.
+Lippincott Williams & Wilkins; 2007.- 3rd edition - 4.
 Caine D, Maffulli N, Caine C. Epidemiology of injury in child and adolescent sports: injury rates, risk factors, and prevention.
 Clinics in sports medicine.
-2008 Jan 1;27(1):19-50
+2008 Jan 1;27(1):19-50-1st edition

+Name of the Programme Master of Physiotherapy (MPT) Specialty -Sports Physiotherapy

+Name of the Course Geriatric and Female Athletes - Theory

+Course Code MPT077

+Credits per semester 2 credits

+Hours per semester 40 hours

-Name of the Programme Master Of Physiotherapy (MPT) Specialty -Sports Physiotherapy
+Name of the Programme Master of Physiotherapy (MPT) Specialty -Sports Physiotherapy

-Name of the Course Geriatric and Female Athletes
+Name of the Course Geriatric and Female Athletes - Practical

-Course Code MPT056
+Course Code MPT078

-Credits per semester 3 credits
+Credits per semester 1 credits

-Hours per semester 80 hours
+Hours per semester 40 hours

-•

-At the end of the course, the candidate shall be able to: • Understand and evaluate the risk assessment procedures, clinical tests, investigations and interventions used in the assessment, diagnosis and management of sport/performance related injuries • justify strategies and techniques for the prevention, assessment and management of selected injuries encountered by geriatric and female athletes participating at different levels of participation Learning Outcomes • Understand and appropriately adjust to the needs of this population with Learning Outcomes its high co-morbidities • Develop skills in adapting to the different communication needs and pace commonly found in older people Practical /seminars: • To be able to perform the subjective and objective assessment and comment on performance indicators in sports for geriatric and female athletes
+At the end of the course, the candidate shall be able to: • Understand and evaluate the risk assessment procedures, clinical tests, investigations and interventions used in the assessment, diagnosis and management of sport/performance related injuries • justify strategies and techniques for the prevention, assessment and management of selected injuries encountered by geriatric and female athletes participating at different levels of participation Learning Outcomes • Understand and appropriately adjust to the needs of this population with its high co-morbidities • Develop skills in adapting to the different communication needs and pace commonly found in older people Practical /seminars: • To be able to perform the subjective and objective assessment and comment on performance indicators in sports for geriatric and female athletes

-Course Outcomes Student will be able to CO 1 demonstrate advanced clinical reasoning skills in the assessment and management of the selected sports/performance injuries CO 2 critically reflect on their scope of practice and their role within the multi-disciplinary team in the triage and management pathways of geriatric and female athletes with selected athletic injuries and medical conditions CO 3 Understand particular factors including diet exercise and sleep which affect health and exercise performance Expected Competencies : Student will be able to EC 1 EC 1 Screen and analysesinjury and health risk factors EC 2 EC 2 perform the subjective and objective assessment and comment on performance indicator in sports for pediatric and adolescent athletes EC 3 Conduct evaluation and testing of sports performance indicators in geriatric and female athletes
+Course Outcomes Student will be able to CO 1 demonstrate advanced clinical reasoning skills in the assessment and management of the selected sports/performance injuries CO 2 critically reflect on their scope of practice and their role within the multi-disciplinary team in the triage and management pathways of geriatric and female athletes with selected athletic injuries and medical conditions CO 3 Understand particular factors including diet exercise and sleep which affect health and exercise performance Expected Competencies : Student will be able to

+EC 1 Screen and analyze injury and health risk factors EC 2 perform the subjective and objective assessment and comment on performance indicators in sports for pediatric and adolescent athletes EC 3 Conduct evaluation and testing of sports performance indicators in geriatric and female athletes